--G "site_list"
+-G "site\list"

 This parameter is meaningful only if namespace binding support is enabled (see the -n parameter).
 If your system does not support broadcasting or if the global location broker is running on a workstation in a different subnetwork, use this parameter to set the list of hosts running the global location broker.
-Clients can contact the servers using the site_list.
+Clients can contact the servers using the site\list.
 List each server that runs the global location broker, in the form: ip:network address

 Separate the entries with spaces, and enclose the entire list in double quotes.
 Code -G null to delete a previously-specified site list.
 In this case, clients must locate global location brokers by broadcasting.
-Before configuring a workstation to join an existing cell, check that there is no glb_site.txt file, or, if the file exists, that it includes a server that is in the cell being joined.
+Before configuring a workstation to join an existing cell, check that there is no glb\site.txt file, or, if the file exists, that it includes a server that is in the cell being joined.
 Otherwise, use -G null to delete the existing site list.

 - -n Specifies namespace binding support.
-Code one of the following: - c Namespace binding support as a network license client only. - 1 This workstation is to run the local location broker but not the global location broker.

-- g This workstation is to run the global location broker and the local location broker. - n No namespace binding support (direct binding only). - -r This parameter is meaningful only if namespace binding support is enabled and this workstation is to run the global location broker (see the -n parameter).
+Code one of the following: - c Namespace binding support as a network license client only. - 1 This workstation is to run the local location broker but not the global location broker. - g This workstation is to run the global location broker and the local location broker. - n No namespace binding support (direct binding only). - This parameter is meaningful only if namespace binding support is enabled and this workstation is to run the global location broker (see the -n parameter).
 Code first if this is to be the first global location broker in a cell.
-Code from:ip:host_name to replicate the global location broker that already exists on host_name.
-If you code -r from, you must also code the -c parameter to specify which cell this server is to join. - -script Starts the interactive script to configure your workstation using a guided step-by-step procedure. - -g group_name - The name of the group to which the user of this workstation belongs.
+Code from:ip:host\name to replicate the global location broker that already exists on host\name.
+If you code -r from, you must also code the -c parameter to specify which cell this server is to join.